ojarsbuddy/bbo/bbo directing messages.md

 The near miss crew are just logging on now.

-Your partner is offline to BBO.
+Your partner shows offline to BBO.

 Hail, Hail, the Gang's All Here

-Please read pages 9, 26 and 27 in the July Bridge Bulletin concerning Bridge Ethics.
+Please read pages 9, 26 and 27 in the July ACBL Bridge Bulletin concerning Bridge Ethics.

 Please play quickly, alert your own bids, claim when you can.
 Keep all chat until the end of the round.